 Sharing Best Practices

-Servicers and Clients shall develop and share best practices for the anomaly attribution processes within the servicing community
+Servicers and Clients should develop and share best practices for the anomaly attribution processes within the servicing community

 Promote Sustainability

-Servicers and Clients shall promote the long-term sustainability of space activities.
+Servicers and Clients should promote the long-term sustainability of space activities.
 Members of the space community believe that a well-maintained space environment is essential to the success of the industry and that the long-term sustainability of the space environment should be considered at every step.
 Members should strive to:

 Comply with Existing Standards

-Servicers and Clients shall comply with existing, relevant internationally recognized standards for the long-term sustainability of space activities, including those developed by the International Organization for Standardization (ISO) and the Consultative Committee for Space Data Systems (CCSDS).
+Servicers and Clients should comply with existing, relevant internationally recognized standards for the long-term sustainability of space activities, including those developed by the International Organization for Standardization (ISO) and the Consultative Committee for Space Data Systems (CCSDS).

 Collaborate

-Servicers and Clients shall collaborate with State authorities and the broader space community to identify emerging space sustainability challenges and participate in the development of future guidelines and standards that enhance space sustainability.
+Servicers and Clients should collaborate with State authorities and the broader space community to identify emerging space sustainability challenges and participate in the development of future guidelines and standards that enhance space sustainability.

 RPO/OOS Mission Phases (Informative)